• Facebook

 Notes

-• You can swap the golden syrup glaze for another syrup such as honey or light corn syrup.
+• You can swap the golden syrup glaze for another syrup such as maple syrup or corn syrup.

 • You can use 1 teaspoon ground mixed spice (pumpkin spice) in place of the cinnamon, nutmeg and ginger.